Mary Alice Williams

-Mary Alice Williams (born March 12, 1949) is a former co-anchor of NBC's Weekend Today and a former anchor and news division Vice President on CNN.
-She most recently served as the anchor of NJTV News on New Jersey's public television network, NJTV, from July 2014 to March 2020 (with her announcement of stepping down as anchor the following month in April 2020).

-As a broadcast journalist, Mary Alice Williams has spent her career doing investigative work on such topics as foreign policy, ethics, technology and health.
-She is also an associate professor of Journalism at SUNY Purchase. and was previously an adjunct professor at Seton Hall University.

-Biographical information

-Williams was born in Minneapolis, Minnesota.
+Mary Alice Williams (born March 12, 1949) is a pioneering journalist and broadcast executive who broke gender barriers by becoming the first female Prime Time anchor of a network news division and first woman to hold the rank of Vice President of a news division.
+Her work and visibility put her in the vanguard, whether at the birth of CNN or later at the dawn of the revolution in information technology.
+In addition to CNN, she has also served as anchor at many prominent networks, including PBS, Discovery, and NBC.

+Personal life

+Williams was born in Minneapolis, Minnesota, the second of five children born to Alice Mary (nee Griebel) and Dr. George E. Williams, a psychiatrist and a dean at the University of Minnesota Medical School.
+Williams was educated at the Convent of the Visitation and began working as a reporter for KSTP-TV as a high school student.
 She received a B.A. in English and Mass Communications from Creighton University in Omaha, Nebraska.
-She is the mother of three daughters: Alice Ann, born 1990 and twins Sara Mary and Laura Abigail, born 1992.
-In June 2014, she married Dr. Julian Decter, a hematologic oncologist at Weill Cornell Medical Center in New York.
+During college she filed reports for KSTP and the Chicago Bureau of NBC News on topics such as political assassinations, women's liberation, and anti-war movement.
+Williams is the mother of three daughters: Alice Ann, born 1990 and twins Sara Mary and Laura Abigail, born 1992.
+In June 2014, following her first marriage, to Mark Haefeli, a CNN producer, she married Dr. Julian Decter, a hematologic oncologist at Weill Cornell Medical Center in New York.

 Career

+The day after graduating college, Williams was named executive producer of news for KSTP.
+A year later, she held the same role (at WPIX-TV) in New York and then became reporter/ anchor at WNBC-TV.

 Accomplishments

-As one of the primary architects behind the design of the first worldwide television network, Williams oversaw the construction of CNN’s New York Bureau at the World Trade Center prior to the launch of Cable News Network (CNN) in 1980.
-She served as New York Bureau Chief, overseeing the planning and operation of the network’s second largest bureau with responsibility for seven hours of original programming per day.
-She was also one of the channel’s principal anchors.
+As one of the primary architects behind the design of the first worldwide television network, Williams oversaw the construction of CNN's New York Bureau at the World Trade Center prior to the launch of Cable News Network CNN in 1980.
+She served as New York Bureau Chief, overseeing the planning and operation of the network's second largest bureau with responsibility for seven hours of original programming per day.
+She was also one of the channel's principal anchors.
 In 1982, Williams was appointed Vice president, becoming one of the highest ranking female executives in American television.
-She was a vital member of CNN’s political anchor team, co-hosting Inside Politics with Bernard Shaw.
+She was a vital member of CNN's political anchor team, co-hosting Inside Politics with Bernard Shaw.